jdb/jdb.github.com/dup.rst

    default value is not re-initialiased.

 #. *nodups.append()* does not really return a result as it is a side
    effect (*None* is actually returned).
 The list comprehensions will update the *nodups* list, but will also create internally a list as long as the input list, filled with *None*.

-There are faster methods to get rid of duplicates.
+This unused list is wasted.

 Faster methods, which does not respect input list order
 =======================================================

-The list gets sorted first, then to check whether a value has been
+The list gets sorted first.
+Then to check whether a value has been
 seen: it is only necessary to check against one value instead of a list.

 .. literalinclude:: dup.py
    :pyobject: usort

-Another approach is to store the elements behind a checksum: the same element are quickly found, they are behind the same checksum.
+Another approach is to store the elements behind a hash: the duplicates are quickly found, they are behind the same hash.
 The Python dictionary can do that easily (it is only a matter of storing an empty value):

 .. literalinclude:: dup.py
    :pyobject: dico

-Actually a iterable without duplicate is also called a set: another way to present the problem is to transform a list into a set!
+Actually a iterable without duplicate is also called a *set*.
+Another way to present the problem is this: how to transform a list into a set!

 >>> set([1, 2, 3, 4, 3, 4, 3, 4])
 set([1, 2, 3, 4])